Relative elegance and cartesian cubes with one connection: Relatively elegant Reedy categories

 \subsection{Pre-elegant Reedy categories}

 We next consider the subclass of Reedy categories in which any span of lowering maps has a pushout.
-This restriction has some simplifying consequences (\eg, that all lowering maps are epimorphisms), and we can characterize the Reedy monomorphic presheaves over such categories as those preserving lowering pushouts.
+This restriction has some simplifying consequences (\eg, that all lowering maps are epic), and we can characterize the Reedy monic presheaves over such categories as those preserving lowering pushouts.